thebkv/bkv/ruth04.md

 ### Ruth 4:1–2 — Boaz Goes to the Gate

-> “Then went Boaz up to the gate, and sat him down there…”
+> “Then went Boaz up to the gate, and sat him down there.”

+The nearer kinsman passes by, and Boaz calls him over.
+Boaz then gathers ten elders of the city.

 ### What Happens

-Boaz goes directly to the city gate.

-The nearer kinsman passes by.

-Boaz calls him aside.

-Then he gathers ten elders of the city and asks them to sit as witnesses.
+Boaz immediately begins settling the matter he promised Ruth he would settle.

 ### The Key

-Naomi said Boaz would not rest until the matter was finished.

-The first verse proves her right.
+Naomi ended Chapter 3 saying:

+> “the man will not be in rest, until he have finished the thing this day.”

+Chapter 4 opens with him doing exactly that.

 Boaz does not delay.

-He moves directly from promise to action.

-And the action begins publicly.

 ### BKV

-A genuine commitment seeks establishment.

-Boaz does not leave Ruth with an emotional promise and an unresolved legal reality.

-He moves the promise into order.

-That matters for the disciple.

-What is real eventually seeks embodiment.

-A decision becomes action.

-A promise becomes structure.

-An intention becomes something that can stand in daylight.
+Ruth was told to sit still because the responsibility had passed to Boaz.

+Now we see why.

+The person with the standing to finish the matter has gone to the place where it can actually be settled.

 ---

 ### Ruth 4:3–4 — The Land Is Offered

-Boaz tells the nearer kinsman that Naomi is selling the parcel belonging to Elimelech.
+Boaz tells the nearer kinsman that Naomi is dealing with a parcel of land belonging to Elimelech.

-He says:
+He tells the man:

 > “Buy it before the inhabitants, and before the elders of my people.”

-Then:

-> “if thou wilt redeem it, redeem it.”
+Boaz acknowledges that the other man has the first right.
+If he will not redeem it, Boaz is next.

 The man answers:

 > “I will redeem it.”

-### What Happens

-Boaz gives the nearer kinsman the first opportunity.

-The man agrees.

 ### The Key

-At this point the matter appears settled.

-The nearer man wants the property.

-Boaz does not hide the opportunity from him.
+Boaz gives the nearer man a genuine opportunity to act.

-He does not arrange the conversation to force a predetermined result.
+He does not manipulate the order to get the result he wants.

-He honors the man's legal position.
+The prior claim is honored in front of witnesses.

 ### BKV

-Boaz's integrity is revealed by the possibility that he may lose what he wants.

-Right order is meaningful only when we are willing to accept its outcome.

-Boaz gives the nearer man the genuine first right.

-He does not merely perform the appearance of fairness.
+Boaz's promise to Ruth did not mean that every obstacle would disappear.

+It meant that he would take responsibility for facing the obstacle properly.

 ---

 ### Ruth 4:5 — The Full Responsibility Is Revealed

-Boaz says:
+Boaz then explains:

-> “What day thou buyest the field of the hand of Naomi, thou must buy it also of Ruth the Moabitess…”
+> “What day thou buyest the field of the hand of Naomi, thou must buy it also of Ruth the Moabitess, the wife of the dead, to raise up the name of the dead upon his inheritance.”

-Then he gives the reason:

-> “to raise up the name of the dead upon his inheritance.”

 ### What Happens

-Boaz explains that the transaction is larger than acquiring land.
+The transaction is revealed to involve more than land.

-Ruth and the preservation of the dead man's family line are attached to the matter.
+Ruth and the continuation of the dead man's name are part of the responsibility.

 ### The Key

-This verse reveals the full meaning of redemption in Ruth.
+This changes the decision.

-The property cannot be separated from the people.
+The inheritance cannot be treated as though the people connected to it do not matter.

-The inheritance carries responsibility.

-This is why the nearer man's answer changes.
+Boaz is dealing with a broken household, and restoring the inheritance means accepting responsibility for that household's future.

 ### BKV

-The chapter distinguishes possession from redemption.

-Possession asks:

-**What can I acquire?**

-Redemption asks:

-**What must I restore?**

-That difference is central.
+The full cost of redemption is now visible.

-Boaz is willing to take responsibility for the continuity of a household that is not his own.
+Boaz is not simply seeking possession of Elimelech's land.
+He is willing to take responsibility for what was lost with Elimelech, Mahlon, and Chilion.

-Redemption carries cost because restoration carries responsibility.

 ---

 ### Ruth 4:6 — The Nearer Kinsman Declines

+The nearer kinsman says:

-> “I cannot redeem it for myself, lest I mar mine own inheritance…”
+> “I cannot redeem it for myself, lest I mar mine own inheritance: redeem thou my right to thyself; for I cannot redeem it.”

-Then:

-> “redeem thou my right to thyself; for I cannot redeem it.”

 ### What Happens

-The nearer kinsman withdraws.

-He gives Boaz the right to redeem.
+The man releases his right to Boaz.

 ### The Key

-The nearer man explains his decision in terms of his own inheritance.

-The text does not condemn him as evil.

-But it does distinguish him sharply from Boaz.

-The nearer man is willing when the transaction appears to enlarge his estate.
+The nearer kinsman was willing when the transaction appeared to involve acquiring the land.

-He withdraws when the obligation may complicate or diminish his own inheritance.
+When the full obligation becomes clear, he decides that redeeming it could damage his own inheritance.

-Boaz accepts the whole matter.
+Boaz accepts what the nearer man will not.

 ### BKV

-This is where the book gives us a deeper definition of the redeemer.
+This is one of the clearest distinctions in the chapter.

-Nearness alone is insufficient.

-Opportunity alone is insufficient.

-Resources alone are insufficient.
+The nearer kinsman evaluates the redemption according to what it will do to his existing inheritance.

-The one who redeems must be willing to bear the responsibility attached to restoration.
+Boaz is willing to carry the responsibility required to restore someone else's.

-That is why Boaz becomes the acting redeemer.
+That willingness makes the completion of redemption possible.

 ---

 ### Ruth 4:7–8 — The Sandal Changes Hands

-> “a man plucked off his shoe, and gave it to his neighbour…”

-The narrator explains:

-> “this was a testimony in Israel.”
+The narrator explains the custom of removing a sandal to confirm redemption and exchange.

 The nearer kinsman tells Boaz:

 > “Buy it for thee.”

-Then he removes his shoe.
+Then:

+> “he drew off his shoe.”

 ### What Happens

-The legal transfer is publicly confirmed.
+The transfer of the right to redeem is formally confirmed.

-The right of redemption passes to Boaz.

 ### The Key

-This is the turning point of the chapter.

-The sandal looks small.

-Its legal meaning is large.

-After this moment, Boaz is free to act.

-The obstacle identified at the threshing floor has been resolved.
+The obstacle from Chapter 3 has now been resolved.

+Boaz no longer stands behind another man's prior claim.

+He is free to act.

 ### BKV

-Important transformations are often confirmed through very ordinary acts.

-The sandal is not powerful because the object contains mystical force.

-It matters because everyone present understands what the act means.

-A boundary has been crossed.

-A right has been transferred.

-The matter can move forward.
+The sandal is a simple physical witness to a change that has actually taken place.

+What Boaz promised privately can now be completed publicly.

 ---

-### Ruth 4:9–10 — Boaz Publicly Redeems
+### Ruth 4:9–10 — Boaz Redeems

-Boaz addresses the elders and the people:
+Boaz turns to the elders and the people:

-> “Ye are witnesses this day…”
+> “Ye are witnesses this day.”

-He declares that he has acquired all that belonged to Elimelech, Chilion, and Mahlon.
+He declares that he has acquired what belonged to Elimelech, Chilion, and Mahlon.

 Then he says:

-> “Moreover Ruth the Moabitess, the wife of Mahlon, have I purchased to be my wife…”
+> “Moreover Ruth the Moabitess, the wife of Mahlon, have I purchased to be my wife, to raise up the name of the dead upon his inheritance.”

-And again:

-> “to raise up the name of the dead upon his inheritance.”

 ### What Happens

-Boaz publicly assumes the entire redemption.

-He takes responsibility for the family property.

-He takes Ruth as wife.

-He states that his purpose includes preserving the name of the dead.
+Boaz publicly accepts the land and Ruth and declares his intention to preserve the dead man's name.

 ### The Key

-This is much larger than romance.

-Boaz is restoring continuity where death broke it.

-The threatened elements are gathered back together:

-**land
-name
-widow
-household
-future**
+This is the completion of the promise made at the threshing floor.

+Boaz accepts the whole responsibility in front of witnesses.

+Land, marriage, name, and family continuity are joined together.

 ### BKV

-Redemption in Ruth restores relationship between pieces that had been torn apart.

-The inheritance was separated from the household.

-The widow was separated from a future.

-The dead were separated from continuing name.

-Boaz brings those strands back into order.

-The pattern of redemption is therefore:

-**what was fractured is gathered into continuity again.**
+Redemption has now moved from promise to establishment.

+Ruth no longer has only Boaz's word spoken in the darkness of the threshing floor.

+The matter has been brought into the light and witnessed by the community.

 ---

-### Ruth 4:11–12 — The Elders Bless the House
+### Ruth 4:11–12 — The People Bless the House

 The people and elders answer:

 > “We are witnesses.”

-Then they bless Ruth:
+They bless Ruth:

-> “The LORD make the woman that is come into thine house like Rachel and like Leah…”
+> “The LORD make the woman that is come into thine house like Rachel and like Leah, which two did build the house of Israel.”

-They also invoke Tamar and Perez:
+They also invoke the house of Perez:

-> “let thy house be like the house of Pharez, whom Tamar bare unto Judah…”
+> “whom Tamar bare unto Judah.”

 ### What Happens

-The community publicly recognizes the union and blesses Ruth and Boaz with fruitfulness.
+The community recognizes the union and blesses the household with fruitfulness.

-The blessing places Ruth inside the story of Israel's ancestral mothers and Judah's family line.

 ### The Key

-Look at how far Ruth has moved.

-In Chapter 2 she said:

-> “seeing I am a stranger.”

-Now the elders describe her as:
+Ruth is no longer standing at the edge of a field as a stranger.

+The elders speak of her:

-> “the woman that is come into thine house.”
+> “that is come into thine house.”

-That is the book's movement in one sentence.
+That is how far the story has moved.

-**stranger
-→ house**

-And the people of Bethlehem themselves pronounce it.
+The Moabite widow who arrived in Bethlehem without standing is publicly welcomed into a household in Israel.

 ### BKV

-Belonging has become public.

-Ruth's movement into Israel is no longer only her declaration on the road.

-It has passed through:

-cleaving,

-faithfulness,

-field,

-favor,

-covering,

-redemption,

-and witness.
+The movement that began in Chapter 1 has reached another boundary.

+Ruth chose:

+> “thy people shall be my people.”

-Now she enters the house.
+Now those people stand at the gate and bless her entrance into the house.

 ---

 ### Ruth 4:13 — The LORD Gives Conception

-> “So Boaz took Ruth, and she was his wife…”
+> “So Boaz took Ruth, and she was his wife.”

 Then: